enriquezm/tgtc/blog/projects/ui-build-forecast-app/index.md

 2. Break it into a components
 3. Organize the components into a hierarchy
 4. Build a static prototype (using react props)
-5. Build into a functional prototype (using react props and state)
+5. Build into a functioning prototype (using react props and state)

-My main goal in this series is to get a better understanding of component composition and testing within a React application.
+My main goal in this series is to get a better understanding of component composition within a React application.
 I will be using the official [Thinking In React Tutorial](https://reactjs.org/docs/thinking-in-react.html) to give my process a little structure.
+If you don't feel like reading the whole walkthrough, you can [check out the source code on codesandbox](https://codesandbox.io/s/weather-forecast-81nnh) or [check out the live demo](https://csb-81nnh.netlify.com/).

 ## The Walkthrough